k8ssandra/k8ssandra/docs/content/en/docs/topics/restore-a-backup/_index.md

 The chart's entries relate to a Kubernetes Secret, which contains the object store credentials.
 Specifically, the `bucketSecret` property specifies the name of a secret that should contain an AWS access key.
 As described in the [Medusa documentation](https://github.com/thelastpickle/cassandra-medusa/blob/master/docs/aws_s3_setup.md), the AWS account with which the key is associated should have the permissions that are required for Medusa to access the S3 bucket.

-Example for a new k8ssandra installation:
+Example for a new K8ssandra installation, in which we use `demo` as the cluster name:

-`helm install k8ssandra k8ssandra/k8ssandra -f backup-restore-values.yaml`
+`helm install demo k8ssandra/k8ssandra -f backup-restore-values.yaml`

-Example for an existing k8ssandra installation:
+Example for an existing K8ssandra installation, in which we used `demo` as the cluster name:

-`helm upgrade k8ssandra k8ssandra/k8ssandra -f backup-restore-values.yaml`
+`helm upgrade demo k8ssandra/k8ssandra -f backup-restore-values.yaml`

 Allow a few minutes for the pods to start and proceed to a Ready state; check the pod status periodically: